How to Get Into Project Finance?

-- As an advisor, you need to be involved in intensive financial modeling, to run different scenarios, and to develop marketing materials (e.g. information memorandum) etc.
+- As an advisor, you need to be involved in intensive financial modeling, run different scenarios, and develop marketing materials (e.g. information memorandum), etc.

 Please see below one of the job openings in Project Finance Advisory.
 In this case, the primary responsibility includes assisting clients to prepare proposals, book-building, preparation of pricing comments and underwriting applications.

 - You work as a lender in the second stage of the project.
 When the deal is structured, the second project finance gets started.
 As a lender, you would be supporting infrastructure investment deals.

 - Once you receive an “information pack” from the advisory bank, you would start off with the work.
 In lending, your bank may dictate the lending process.

 - In that case, you need to lead the lending and one can assume that the bank has been financing a major portion of the project.
 All the leading roles would be like buy-side roles than sell-side investment banking jobs.